Submit Article

 What Were the Facts of This Case?

-(2) The "collateral contract point" - whether the plaintiff was precluded by the existence of a collateral contract from claiming any amounts outstanding on the overdraft facility that were not utilized strictly for the borrower's working capital.
+• The Collateral Contract Point: Whether the plaintiff was precluded by the existence of a collateral contract from claiming amounts outstanding on the overdraft facility that were not utilized strictly for the Customer's "working capital."
+This involved the application of Sections 93 and 94 of the Evidence Act regarding the admissibility of extrinsic evidence to vary or add to the terms of a written contract.

-(3) The "interpretation point" - how the broad terms of the guarantee should be interpreted in the context of the existing factual matrix.
+• The Interpretation Point: How the broad terms of the guarantee should be interpreted in the context of the existing factual matrix.
+Specifically, whether the term "indebtedness" should be read narrowly to exclude the "circular" movement of funds where overdraft drawdowns were used to pay down the term loan.

 How Did the Court Analyse the Issues?